bengler/norx_data/README.md

 Also you need a PostGIS-2-enabled database to seed into.
 Give login options to this as arguments to the seed-script (see below).

+You will need at least 20GB free disk space, and at about 10GB swap to do this, as the GeoJSON-files are huge!

 ## Performing the seed

 ```git clone https://github.com/bengler/kartverk_data_seed```